open-telemetry/oteps/text/0000-separate-context-propagation.md

 To delete distributed state from an application, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.

 **CleanBaggage( context) context**
-To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context,
+To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context.

 **GetPropagator( type) inject, extract**
 To register with the propagation system, the Baggage API provides a set of propagation functions for every propagation type.